mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 teaser: An introduction to the Kubernetes controller pattern.
 ---

 _A colleague recently relayed to me their vision for a microservices architecture involving the automatic injection of sidecar containers to all deployments' pods within a Kubernetes namespace.
 Naive to Kubernetes' support for custom controllers, the colleague hoped to proof-of-concept the idea via enhanced CI/CD pipeline logic that opaquely extended Kubernetes deployment manifest YAML prior to each application deployment.
-As an alternative, the following offers an overview of the Kubernetes controller pattern, as well as reference implementation._
+As an alternative, the following offers an overview of the Kubernetes controller pattern, as well as a tour of a basic reference implementation._

-_This controller pattern intro also serves as a natural followup to [What is the Kubernetes Operator Pattern?](/blog/what-is-the-kubernetes-operator-pattern/)._
+_This controller pattern intro also serves as a natural followup to [What is the Kubernetes Operator Pattern?](/blog/what-is-the-kubernetes-operator-pattern/).
+The example referenced throughout this introduction can be viewed at [github.com/mdb/sidecar-injector](https://github.com/mdb/sidecar-injector).
+This introduction is not intended as a final authority on the canonically appropriate way to solve the above-described problem; see the open questions for thoughts on alternative approaches and undiscussed topics._

 ## What?
+Why?
+How?

-## Why?
+In Kubernetes, controllers monitor the state of a cluster and make changes according to their implementation logic.
+Through the controller pattern, Kubernetes functionality can be extended to support custom, non-built-in use cases.
+A Kubernetes controller can be implemented in any language or runtime that can act as a client to the Kubernetes API.
+However, technologies such as [kubebuilder](https://kubebuilder.io/), [controller-gen](https://kubebuilder.io/reference/controller-gen.html), and [operator-sdk](https://sdk.operatorframework.io) offer tools to help controller development.

-## How?
+The following offers an overview of how [operator-sdk](https://sdk.operatorframework.io) might be leveraged to build a Kubernetes controller (and note that `operator-sdk` itself leverages both `kubebuilder` and `controller-gen` under the hood).
+Again, all disclaimers apply: the following is largely intended as an overview and tour of my own experience using the `operator-sdk`.
+It's not intended as an authority controller implementation best practices; alternative approaches -- some perhaps supior -- exist.

 ## Implementing a Custom Controller